Protests erupt across Europe against web piracy treaty

 Local media reported about 600 people protested at the government building in Vilnius.
 Lithuania Justice Minister Remigijus Simasius said in his blog some of ACTA's provisions could pose a threat to Internet freedom.

-"I don't know where it (ACTA) comes from and how it originated, but I don't like that this treaty was signed skillfully avoiding discussions in the European Union and Lithuania," Simasius wrote.
+"I don't know where it (ACTA) comes from and how it originated, but I don't like that this treaty was signed skilfully avoiding discussions in the European Union and Lithuania," Simasius wrote.

 (Additional reporting by Gerard Bon in Paris, Jan Lopatka in Prague, Rob Strybel in Warsaw, Padraic Halpin in Dublin, Martin Santa in Bratislava and Ioana Patran in Bucharest, Nerijus Adomaitis in Vilnius, Zoran Radosavljevic in Zagreb, Krisztina Than in Budapest; Editing by Alison Williams)